cherry-now/cherry-now/README.md

-- 👋 Hi, I’m @cherry-now here(WITH broken (WHO can HELP me in learning
+- 👋 Hi, I’m @cherry-now here(WITH broken english)(cryyyyyyyyy!!!!!!!)
-- 👀 ENGLISHhhhhh!!!english)(cryyyyyyyyy!!!!!!!)
+- 👀  (WHO can HELP me in learning ENGLISHhhhhh!!!
 - 🌱 A Carbon-based life
 - 💞️ live for myself(ing
 - 📫 ...